Squiddymabob/Squiddymabob/README.md

 ## 🦑 Greetings!

 I'm a full-stack developer based in Winchester, England.
+I love art; I am passionate about UI design and improving user experience.

 #### 🏒 I’m currently working on a [React application](https://github.com/Squiddymabob/nhl-app) that presents NHL scores and team data, as well as supporting the Bruins during the Stanley Cup playoffs.